15 Years On

 15 Years On is the eleventh studio album by the Irish folk band The Dubliners.
 This album was created to celebrate the band's 15th anniversary from the day they started music together.
 The album was released on the Chyme label in 1977.
-The album features 24 tracks on two records (nine of which were previously unreleased).
+The album features 24 tracks on two records (with nine of which were previously unreleased):

+A: side-one: Track two: Ploughboy Lads, track four: Bunclody.

+A: side-two: track three: Reels: Last Night's Fun & The Congress Reel, track four: The Banks of the Sweet Primroses.

+B: side-one: track two: Salamanca, track three: Spancil Hill.

+B: side-two: track two: O'Carolan's Devotion, track four: Down by the Glenside, track six: Molly Malone.

 In spite of having only nine previously unreleased tracks, it is still regarded as an original album.

 Special Track Features

 The group's line-up consisted of Barney McKenna, Luke Kelly, John Sheahan and Jim McCann.
-(Ronnie Drew and Ciarán Bourke feature on a number of the previously available tracks).
+Ronnie Drew feature on a number of the previously available tracks.
+Ciarán Bourke is not to hear on this double album.